metaMMA/piweatherrock-docs/content/en/docs/How to Create a Plugin/index.md

 ## Plugin File
 A plugin file has the following requirements:
 1. Must be located in the root directory: `~/PiWeatherRock`
-2. Must be named only with lowercase letters and/or underscores
+2. Must be named only with lowercase letters and/or underscores.
+Example: `qqq.py`
 3. Must begin with the same 39 lines as all of the other plugins (this includes the license and attribution)
 4. Line 40 should be `# standard imports` followed by any imported standard libraries
 5. After these standard imports will be a blank newline.